ThomasWharton/FragTube-frontend/README.md

 The base for this project was built following the moments walkthrough project from CodeInstitute.
 The project was altered through development to meet the site goals.

 The youtube embed component used in the project was found here: [Youtube Embed](https://dev.to/bravemaster619/simplest-way-to-embed-a-youtube-video-in-your-react-app-3bk2).

+The basic code for the rating component came from this [tutorial](https://www.youtube.com/watch?v=eDw46GYAIDQ&t).

 As always, I want to give my mentor [Simen Daehlin](https://github.com/Eventyret "Simen Daehlin") for his continued support and guidance throughout the course.